Diane Flacks: Theater

-It appears that Flacks started her official career in media with theater.
+It appears that Flacks started her official career in media with theatre.
 Flacks' early works include three one-woman stage shows that she wrote and performed herself: Myth Me (1991), By a Thread (1997), and Random Acts (1997).
 She co-created the Chalmers Canadian Play Award-nominated Theory of Relatives with Daniel Brooks, Leah Cherniak, Richard Greenblatt, Leslie Lester, and Allan Merovit.
 She wrote Gravity Calling (1995) directed by Richard Greenblatt, co-wrote Sibs (2000) with Richard Greenblatt, and wrote Waiting Room (2015) directed by Richard Greenblatt.
 In 2000, Flacks performed in Smudge, a play in one act written by Alex Bulmer and directed by Alisa Palmer.

 In 2009, Flacks wrote and performed in the play based on her book Bear With Me, directed by Kelly Thornton.

 In 2012, Flacks wrote the award-winning play Luba, Simply Luba for Ukrainian Canadian comedian Luba Goy.
 In 2017, she wrote and performed in Unholy (2017).

 Flacks has regularly performed at the Tarragon Theatre and the collective feminist Nightwood Theatre in Toronto.
 She served twice on the Nightwood Theatre board of directors.